HectorVilas/weather-app/README.md

 - - ❌ the mobile version will
 - ❌ the user on first visit will be received by a simple page with an input and a search button next to it
 - - ❌ a \<form> will be used here, with a listener on "submit"
-- ❌ to prevent errors, locations will be listed, maybe from another API or a library, so the user can't input an invalid location name, or maybe use it as autocomplete to be less restrictive
+- ❌ to prevent errors, locations will be listed, ~~maybe~~ from another API ~~or a library~~, so the user can't input an invalid location name, ~~or maybe use it as autocomplete to be less restrictive~~
+- - ❌ a list of locations will be generated (city - estate/province - country, maybe it's coordinates too), clicking on one will fetch the forecast for this location
+- - - ❌ the list may be generated while the user writes, only updating the list when the user stops writing for more than 1-1.5-2 seconds to prevent too many calls
 - ❌ the city will be stored on `localStorage`
 - ❌ a loading icon or message will show while the weather forecast is fetched
 - - ❌ if it fails, the error message from the API will be shown on the page, suggesting trying again or checking the location name